-48 Hours in Marrakech: Overwhelming and chaotic, yet equally altogether vibrant and beautiful in its buzzing atmosphere, Morocco’s “jewel of the south” is a perfect place to enjoy a cultural weekend break or perhaps a short stop as part of a wider Morocco itinerary.
+Overwhelming and chaotic, yet equally altogether vibrant and beautiful in its buzzing atmosphere, exploring Morocco’s “jewel of the south” is a perfect way to enjoy a cultural weekend break or perhaps a short stop as part of a wider Morocco itinerary.
+This Marrakesh itinerary showcases the highlights of the culturally rich Moroccan city with a limited amount of time.

-Start the morning by enjoying an authentic Moroccan breakfast underneath the cabanas of one of the rooftop restaurants that surround the Djemma.
-Although the locations are central, the prices here are typically good value.
-Embrace your inner culture vulture and opt for a serving of baghrir (Moroccan semolina pancakes) with a dollop of Ambu (Moroccan sweet dip made from almonds, argan oil and honey) and of course, a generous sized cup of coffee to fuel you up for the day ahead.
+Embrace your inner culture vulture and opt for a serving of baghrir (Moroccan semolina pancakes) with a dollop of Ambu (Moroccan sweet dip made from almonds, argan oil, and honey) and of course, a generous-sized cup of coffee to fuel you up for the day ahead.

-If you wish to gain an understanding of the history and stories behind each of the specific markets, you will find it easy to locate a guide to help you navigate your way through (it’s better to hire a guide from your hotel or accommodation rather than finding one within the market places since there are numerous tricksters operating in the souks who are not really licensed guides at all!).
+If you wish to gain an understanding of the history and stories behind each of the specific markets, you will find it easy to locate a guide to help you navigate your way through.
+It’s better to hire a guide from your hotel or accommodation rather than finding one within the market places since there are numerous tricksters operating in the souks who are not licensed guides at all!

 Marrakech’s Serpentine souks can feel something like a labyrinth so if you find yourself lost or confused, ask a local to point you back towards the Djemma or follow the rooftop of the Koutoubia Mosque in the distance.

 After lunch, head across to the Majorelle garden.
 This picture-perfect spot was erected in the 1920s in honour of fashion designer Yves Saint Laurent.
 Here, every turn provides a fabulous photo opportunity.